Here are some of our most Frequently Asked Questions:

 What types of service will we perform as RHINO volunteers?

 - We offer construction and non-construction mission focused service project opportunities.
+We offer both half-week and week-long trips.
 From construction work on homes with Habitat For Humanity to helping create Mardi Gras favors with adults with developmental disabilities – we let you decide where your passion is in rebuilding hope and improving lives!

-- RHINO welcomes all volunteers over 16 years!
+- RHINO welcomes all volunteers over 14 years!
 If you have specific health concerns, please speak with your doctor prior to making a reservation.
-If you’re looking for a program to cater to 14-18-year-old students, please check out our summer program, Camp RHINO.

 Is there a limit to our group size?